- Lua 98.7%

 (zlib-ng-compat-devel is typically pre-installed.)

-Adapt package names for other distros — the equivalents on Debian/Ubuntu are roughly libsdl3-dev libfreetype-dev libharfbuzz-dev libopenal-dev libmodplug-dev libtheora-dev libvorbis-dev libogg-dev libreadline-dev cmake g++ luarocks unzip.
+Debian/Ubuntu equivalent: libsdl3-dev libfreetype-dev libharfbuzz-dev libopenal-dev libmodplug-dev libtheora-dev libvorbis-dev libogg-dev libreadline-dev cmake g++ luarocks unzip.

 cd /tmp